best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 -- Guido van Rossum (creator of Python)
 ```

-When writing non-trivial code it is wise to assume that at some point someone else will need to understand, use and adapt your code.
-It might be yourself in six months time - after you've forgotten how the code works, or its design intent.
-Therefore every time you write such code, it is incredibly important to empathise with these potential users and produce code that is tidy, understandable and does not add unnecessary complexity.
+When writing code that at some point someone else will need to understand, use and adapt (might be yourself in six months time), it is important to empathise with these potential users and produce code that is tidy, understandable and does not add unnecessary complexity.

 Common barriers to writing readable codebases include documentation that is hard to understand or absent, walls of code with repeating functionality that is hard to absorb in 'chunks' or over-complicated solutions that solve the problem in ways that could be simplified.
 Avoiding these issues is essential to make sure that your analysis is reproducible, auditable and assured.
 Therefore it is our professional responsibility to avoid putting such barriers in place whenever possible.